Code-Institute-Submissions/cocktailclub/README.md

 ### Further Testing
 * The website was viewed on a mobile device (iPhone XS), a large desktop and a smaller Macbook desktop screen.
 * The website was tested on Google Chrome and Safari browsers.
+* Different types of cocktail names were searched for, including ones that do not exist to see what happened.
+In the case that nothing was found JS was used to display an error message to say ‘No cocktails found, please try again!’, as well as an error message if the input was left blank.
 * All page links and buttons were tested to ensure they are all working properly.
 * Website was shared with friends and family to ensure it works correctly and to point out any issues.

 ### Known Bugs/Errors
-* If the search input does not match a cocktail from the API, tested by typing 'adfsgs' this would not bring up any results, to get round this I used JS to display an error message to say 'No cocktails found, please try again!', I also added an error message if the input was left blank.
 * Certain cocktail recipes had incomplete data when it came to the measure, therefor I added in code to check whether the value was 'null' and if so to leave it blank.
-* I had planned to add in a random selection of cocktails on the homepage to fill the page a bit more, although to be able to use this feature of the API you need to subscribe and make a monthly payment, therefor this was not implemented to the site.
+* A random selection of cocktails was planned to be added to the homepage to fill the page a bit more, although to be able to use this feature of the API a subscription was needed with a monthly payment, therefor this was not implemented to the site.
-* The 'click' functions did not work on an iPhone, meaning you were unable to click on the grid of cocktails.
-I tried to add in 'touchstart' but this also did not solve the issue.
+* The 'click' functions did not work on an iPhone, meaning you were unable to click on the grid of cocktails. 'touchstart' was added to the JS, however this did not solve the issue.
 It would require a complete restructuring of the JS code which will be added into future developments of the site.

 ## Deployment
-####
+#### GitHub Pages
 This site is hosted on GitHub using GitHub pages, deployed directly from the master branch.
 The site will update automatically after any new commits from the master branch.
 So that the site deploys correctly the landing page has been named `index.html`.

+The site was deployed to GitHub Pages using the following steps:
+1. Log in to GitHub and go to the relevent repository
+2. Go to 'Settings', which is the final tab across the top of the repository
+3. Find the 'GitHub Pages' section and where it says 'Source' change the dropdown menu from 'None' to 'Master Branch'
+4. This will automatically refresh the page and your published site link will show underneath the 'GitHub Pages' section

+#### Forking the GitHub Repository
+Forking the GitHub repository makes a copy of the original repository on your GitHub account so that it can be viewed and changed without affecting the master branch.

+The repository can be forked by using the following steps:
+1. Log in to GitHub and go to the relevant repository
+2. In the top right hand corner of the page click the 'Fork' button
+3. This will create a copy of the mster branch for you to edit without affecting the original

+#### Making a Local Clone
+You can clone your repository to create a local copy on your computer so that you can sync between the two locations.

+The repository can be cloned by using the following steps:
+1. Log in to GitHub and go to the relevant repository
+2. Click on the '<i class="fas fa-download"></i> Code' button to display the dropdown options
+3. Copy the link to clone the repository using HTTPS
+4. Open Git Bash
+5. Change the current directory to the location you want  the cloned directory to be made
+6. Type `git clone` followed by the URL you copied from Step 3 which will look something like this `$ git clone https://github.com/fayskerritt/cocktailclub.git`
+7. Press enter to create your local clone
+For a more detailed explanation see the <a href="https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository" target="_blank">GitHub Docs</a>

 ## Credits
 ### Code